Fabo011/study-dashboard/README.md

 # Study Dashboard

 ## Code
-The code you can find under src folder.
-See README inside src to run the server.
+The code can be found in the src folder.
+Refer to the README file inside the src folder for instructions on running the server.

-## Concept Phase
+## 01-Concept Phase
-All files like class diagram and example dashboard in html you can find in folder 01-ConceptPhase.
+All files like class diagram and example dashboard in html can be found in folder 01-ConceptPhase.

+## 02-Erarbeitungs-/Reflexionsphase
+All files, including the class diagram, can be found in the folder 02-ReflectionAndDesign